johanwestling/localcert/README.md

 # Localcert

+> [!WARNING]
+> This is a work in progress, this `README.md` and script content can change at any time for testing purposes.

 When working with `containers` (e.g. Docker) we sometimes find ourself in need of serving a local development server over `https` on a custom domain (other than `https://localhost`).

 For a browser to see a connection to a container secure we will need a `rootCA` and a `leaf` certificate to sign all steps of the transfer.